pepkit/looper/docs/pre-submission-hooks.md

 ## Execution order

-The state of variable namespaces used as and input for any of the hooks depends on the resulting state (output) of the previous one.
+The state of variable namespaces used as an input for any of the hooks depends on the resulting state of the previous one (output).
 Therefore, the execution order is crucial for complex system designs.
-There are two rules to rememer:
+There are two rules to remember:

  - the execution order is preserved within the subsections of `pre_submit` block (YAML lists order)
  - plugins listed under `python_functions` are *always* executed before `command_templates`